 The University recognizes the right of every student to challenge and/or appeal a grade.
-Students are free to make general inquiries about grades, but are required to follow the published policies and procedures for formal challenges and requests for grade changes.
+Students are free to make general inquiries about grades, but are required to follow the published policies and procedures for formal appeals and requests for grade changes.
+Please refer to Grade Appeals area within this Catalog.

-Grade Appeals